jrochkind/bento_search/README.md

 [![Gem Version](https://badge.fury.io/rb/bento_search.png)](http://badge.fury.io/rb/bento_search)

 bento_search provides an abstraction/normalization layer for querying and displaying results from external search engines, in Ruby on Rails.
-Requires Rails3 and tested only under ruby 1.9.3.
+Works with Rails 3.x or 4.x.
+Currently tested only under ruby 1.9.3. (todo, change this soon)

 ### Goals: To help you